Athansya/Athansya.github.io/content/posts/medical_imaging/reviews/DWI/index.md

 3. Apparent diffusion coefficient (ADC) allows to measure and quantify the diffusion of water in tissue, as well as confirm DWI results.

-4. It is a technique highle sensitive to movement related artifacts.
+4. It is highly sensitive to movement related artifacts.

 {{< notice tip >}}

-If you

 If you still have doubts, I recommend you to check the videos at the end of the references or, in any case, write a comment below 😎.